Optimize and Improve a Preventive Maintenance Program

 Within the system, NSG Group set up a template to standardize across all locations to effectively look at performance and analyze key metrics, including leading and lagging.
 Completion rates for preventive maintenance are an NSG Group leading metric because of how it can impact operations.

-KPIs are recorded and tracked on a daily basis, and the team developed a Metrics Center tab on their Dashboard, which offers live data on PM completion rates per Master Asset (Production Line) asset.
+KPIs are recorded and tracked on a daily basis.
+The team developed a Metrics Center tab on their Dashboard, which offers live data on preventive maintenane completion rates per Master Asset (Production Line) asset.
 The team also tracks each location’s performance to develop benchmarks and a scorecard that supports corporate goals of continuous improvement and reduction of waste.

 C.B.
-Fleet Laboratories is a leading manufacturer of personal care and over-the-counter products, specializing in feminine hygiene, gastrointestinal products and infant care.The team kicked off implementation by interviewing mechanics to collect their insight into daily activities and identify which aspects of work were the most challenging.
+Fleet Laboratories is a leading manufacturer of personal care and over-the-counter products, specializing in feminine hygiene, gastrointestinal products, and infant care.The team kicked off implementation by interviewing mechanics to collect their insights into daily activities and identifying which aspects of work were the most challenging.

 C.B.
-Fleet’s utilization of eMaint has caused a 50% reduction in reactive maintenance as well as a 35% decrease in reactive maintenance labor hours.
+Fleet’s use of eMaint led to a 50% reduction in reactive maintenance and a 35% decrease in reactive maintenance labor hours.